swyxio/react-static-mdx/content/collections/posts/learning-gears.md

 date: 2019-04-19
 ---

-> This is a public draft of my next post.
-[Feedback is welcome!](https://twitter.com/swyx)

 The most common question I get when people hear about #LearnInPublic is how to start.

 In a sense, this is a Bad Question™.
 What worked for me may or may not work for you.
 I don't know your situation, your interests, nor your skills.
 This is why [the original essay](https://www.swyx.io/writing/learn-in-public/) just gives an open ended list of ideas.
 Being overly prescriptive limits your personal expression, which I hate.